 “If it does not kill you in the process.”

-Bastian’s tall skinny form suddenly filled the hatchway forward to the next compartment.
-He stood aside and one of the scruffy teenagers who hung around the depot looking for quick jobs they could take on stepped into the sonar compartment.
+Bastian’s tall, skinny form suddenly filled the hatchway forward to the next compartment.
+He stood aside and one of the scruffy teenagers who hung around the depot looking for quick jobs stepped into the sonar compartment.

 “Captain Percy, this guy says he has a message for you.”

-The kid did not say anything but handed Percy a scrap of paper and then stood to one side examining the deck with his head down.
+The kid handed Percy a scrap of paper and then stood to one side, examining the deck with his head down.

 Percy unfolded the paper.
-Written in a slightly wavering hand with printed capital letters said: IT IS TIME TO LEAVE.
+Written in a slightly wavering hand in printed capital letters was: IT IS TIME TO LEAVE.

-Hemi put a couple of things together.
+Hemi put things together.
 “A message from our employer?”

-“Indeed,” said Percy, “raise the Blue Peter Hemi.
+“Indeed,” said Percy.
+“Raise the Blue Peter, Hemi.
 I think it’s time we moved on from this place.”

 Hemi nodded and climbed up to the control room.
-A second later his voice reverberated through the ship as he told the crew to prepare to embark over the PA.
+A second later, his voice reverberated through the ship over the PA as he told the crew to prepare to embark.

 “Bastian,” said Percy, “get on the sonar rig and have a listen.”

-Bastian sat down at the sonar station, and put the headphones over his ears, and flipped on the power to the unit.
-“Is there anything in particular I’m listening for here Captain?
-We are docked after all.
+Bastian sat down at the sonar station, put the headphones over his ears, and flipped on the power to the unit.
+“Is there anything in particular I’m listening for here, Captain?
+We are docked, after all.
 Probably not much out there to hear.”

 “It’s just a feeling, not something particular.
 But I’d like to keep the fucking surprises to a minimum.”
 Percy looked at the messenger.
-“Hang out a second kid.
+“Hang out a second, kid.
 I think I’ve got another job for you.”

 The kid spun the chair next to Bastian around and sat down in a long-legged slouch.

 “Hemi!”
-Percy leaned back to call up to him in the control room, “start working that embark checklist.”
+Percy leaned back to call up to him in the control room.
+“Start working that embark checklist.”

-“Already started it Sylvia,” he called back down.
+“Already started it, Sylvia,” he called back down.

-Gregory and Cassandra showed up in the sonar compartment a minute later, ready for instructions for prepping the boat to leave.
+Gregory and Cassandra showed up in the sonar compartment a minute later, ready for instructions.

 “Gregory, take Cassandra and go find a dock crew who can work the other side of the slip hatch.
-Be ready to seal the Prospect’s cargo hatch when you hear from Hemi,” she jerked a thumb at the messenger, “but make sure this kid is off before you do.”
+Be ready to seal the Prospect’s cargo hatch when you hear from Hemi.”
+She jerked a thumb at the messenger, “but make sure this kid is off before you do.”

 As Gregory and Cassandra made their way forward, Bastian broke in.
-“Captain Percy, There’s definitely something happening out there,” he paused for a minute, listening, “there’s a fucking torpedo in the water!”
+“Captain Percy, there’s definitely something happening out there.”
+He paused for a minute, listening.
+“There’s a fucking torpedo in the water!”

 Percy pushed past the messenger kid and put on the spare sonar headset.
 She stood behind Bastian, concentrating on the sound in the headphones.

 She could hear the unmistakable high-pitched whine of a torpedo prop spinning.
-She reached over Bastian, and adjusted the direction of the underwater mics.
+She reached over Bastian and adjusted the direction of the underwater mics.
 She looked at the readings from the sonar panel.
 “It’s running just at the surface,” she said.
-“It’s not coming towards us—or the depot… some other target…”
+“It’s not coming towards us—or the depot . . . some other target . . .”

-She slowed her breathing and listened to the sounds in the headset.
+She slowed her breathing and listened.
 It was a confused mix of white noises layered on top of one another.
 But there was more than one prop spinning in the water.
 Below the whine of the torpedo, she could hear the slow revolutions of a ship screw.
 It was nearly silent, and difficult to hear.
-She leaned over Bastian and flipped some switches adjusting the filters to try to muffle the torpedo whine.
+She leaned over Bastian and flipped some switches, adjusting the filters to try to muffle the torpedo whine.